 Every parent with more than one child knows that not all kids are created equal.
 One child may be super responsible, the other carefree; one child may be healthy, one may have a chronic disease; your daughter has made a wonderful marriage, but your son has had children with several partners and has been divorced six times.
 It's not always a happy story, but that's real life.
-And when it comes to, it's time to think hard about what each child needs and what you've done for each one already.
+And when it comes to estate planning, it's time to think hard about what each child needs and what you've done for each one already.

 For many families, treating all children equally is the right choice.
 It certainly makes things easier after there's been a death -- there are fewer hurt feelings, and it makes it simpler to divide up money or possessions that are left.
 But that's not always appropriate.
-If you have children with vastly different needs, or vastly different agendas, your plan will need to take that into account.
+If you have children with vastly different needs, or vastly different agendas, your estate plan will need to take that into account.

-If your daughter is a of a , and your son is an artist, you may not want to leave them an equal because they have such disparate financial needs.
+If your daughter is a CEO of a public company, and your son is an artist, you may not want to leave them an equal inheritance because they have such disparate financial needs.
 This may not be something you choose to discuss with them.
 If so, write down your reasons for not leaving them an equal amount.
 You can do this is in your estate plan, or you can write a letter to be opened after your death that explains your reasons for doing what you did.
 It's surprising how often children equate money with love.
 Even wealthy children can feel utterly rejected if a parent leaves them less.

 If you have a child who gambles, gets in trouble with credit cards, has never seen an investment that he could pass up or a taste for extravagant online shopping, you may not want to leave him an inheritance outright.
 Parents with spendthrift children have several alternatives to outright gifts.
 The most common way to protect a child from himself is to leave money in trust for that child.
 You can name a bank or other professional fiduciary to manage the money for that child or select a family friend or other relative to do so.
 You can set the trust up for a term of years -- say until a child is 50 or 60, or for his lifetime.
 You can restrict the use of the money for certain things, like medical expenses not covered by insurance or college, or make trust assets available for that child's general support.
 Parents often consider naming a sibling to serve as trustee for such trusts, but I always try to talk them out of it in the name of preserving family harmony.